 What do you need?

-- Ensure your contracts have clear definition of what your expectations are in regards to compliance with federal consumer financial protection law.
+- Contracts with third parties: Ensure your contracts have clear definition of what your expectations are in regards to compliance with federal consumer financial protection law.
 Does it include consequences for violations?

-- Your policies and procedures say you require all vendors to perform training, but what evidence are you gathering that show you are proving this?
+- Evidence of due diligence: Your policies and procedures say you require all vendors to perform training, but what evidence are you gathering that show you are proving this?

 Your Vendor Compliance Management program is a piece of your overall Compliance Management System, which encourages you to collect information and documents you may need easy access to in order to demonstrate your compliance to the CFPB directly, or to one of your clients.
 The CFPB clearly dictates what you should be doing to manage your vendors.